VioletViolaVi/Milestone-Project-4/README.md

 # Features
 ## Existing Features
 ### Navbars
+* Allows users to click on the Slurps logo in the top left corner and be redirected to the home page, where the users can add any of the displayed drinks to their shopping cart.
-* Allows users to access different pages of the Slurps website by clicking on the provided links
+* Allows users to access different pages of the Slurps website by clicking on the provided links.
+* Allows users to sign up, login and log out by clicking on the corresponding links in the navigation bars and being redirected to their respective pages.
 * Allows users to enter search requests in the search bar provided and help speed up the process of the users finding their desired item.
 * Provides location for the profile icon so the users can click on it to access their profile page.
 * Provides location for the shopping cart icon so the users can click on it to access the shopping cart page, to see what they purchased and how much it will cost.